School Science Lessons

 Distilled water is free of all contaminant and minerals, but is more expensibe than deionized water.

-Deionized water, (Demineralized water), is produced by a resin-based water filtration process of removing all dissolved solids from the water.
+Deionized water, (demineralized water), is produced by a resin-based water filtration process of removing all dissolved solids from the water.

 DI ion exchange resin attracts non-water ions and replaces them with water ions, leaving a more pure water form.